CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 3. *The Docker daemon created a new container from that image which runs the executable that produces the output you are currently reading*.

 Docker unpacked the image and made a container.
-Then it ran a little program that output some words.
+Then it ran a little program that output some text.

 4. *The Docker daemon streamed that output to the Docker client, which sent it to your terminal*.

-This means that the words ended up showing in your terminal.
+In other words, the text ended up showing on your screen.

-Well, that’s all this exercise does.
+Well, that’s all this exercise does :relieved:.
 Once it has output the information to the screen, Docker will exit, closing the container.

 ## Exercise 2 Sharing data with a Docker container